massoncheg/forgejo-docs/v1.19/user/first-repository.md

     Initial commit
 ```

+The dates, commit hash and author will be different for your project.

 #### 4. Push your changes to Forgejo

 If you're happy with the changes you made, the next step is to present them to the world by pushing them to Forgejo:

 ```bash